-Due to our unique situation, we have the requirement to migrate 8000+ users (employees and contractors) from one Office 365 tenant to another (separate) Office 365 tenant, covering the following capabilities (and associated services):
+How to successfully migrate users (employees and contractors) from one Microsoft Office 365 tenant to another (separate) Microsoft Office 365 tenant, covering the following capabilities and associated services:

 - Individual Mailbox